Professional golf tours: International Federation of PGA Tours

 In 2011, the Tour de las Américas was effectively taken over by the PGA Tour, then, after the Tour de las Américas held its 2012 season, it was folded into the new PGA Tour Latinoamérica.
 In October 2012, the Canadian Tour agreed to be taken over by the PGA Tour, with a name change to PGA Tour Canada taking effect that November.
+In 2024, both Tours were combined to create the PGA Tour Americas.

 The International Federation of PGA Tours founded the World Golf Championships in 1999 and sanction the Official World Golf Ranking.

 Other men's tours

 World ranking points are also awarded for good placings in events on three developmental tours: